LedgerHQ/lib-ledger-core/doc/poc/0001-modularization.md

 ## Implementing RippleLikeAccount

-As soon as the above points are resolved, implementing is just a matter of moving code around.
+Implementing `RippleLikeAccount` is blocked by, recursively:

+  - `AbstractAccount`, which must be available.
+    - `OperationQuery`, which is exposed via `getOperationQuery`.
+An `OperationQuery` is an ORM-like structure allowing to perform smart computations on `Operation`.
+    - `Operation`, which is a more user-friendly form of a _blockchain transaction_.
+  - `AbstractWallet`.
+  - `RippleLikeBlockchainExplorer`.
+  - `RippleLikeBlockchainObserver`.
+  - `RippleLikeAccountSynchronizer`.
+  - `RippleLikeKeychain`.
+  - Various internals, such as database support, network parameters, etc.

 # Rationale
 > Should we go for it?
 Drop it?

-## Quick feedback

 The first feedback is that such a change was not that trivial.
-Lots of coupled parts of the code had to be taken out, moved and refactored. `WalletPool`, `Currency`, `Wallet` and `NetworkParameters` are heat points and we need to keep them in mind.
+Lots of coupled parts of the code had to be taken out, moved and refactored. `WalletPool`, `Currency`, `Wallet`, `Operation`, `OperationQuery` and `NetworkParameters` are heat points and we need to keep them in mind.

+However, it is quite obvious that we need that change to be able to grow the library internally.
+Adding a new coin shouldn’t imply modifying dozens of not hundreds of files, spreading thousands of lines of code.

+Once the Ripple coin is completely done, the abstract library will have changed quite a lot in terms of interface, easing integration of all the other remaining coins.
+The document aforementioned in the [TL;DR](#tldr) section will provide everything for people (us, the Core Team, other Ledger teams’ members but also external contributors) to get starting and add new coins.

 # Related work
 > What else has been done and is similar?